Weighted Lying Neck Head Twist

 Frequently Asked Questions

-• What muscles does the Weighted Lying Neck Head Twist work?
+• What does Weighted Lying Neck Head Twist train?

 Related Exercises